foospidy/HoneyPy/docs/installing.md

 git clone https://github.com/foospidy/HoneyPy.git
 ```

 __WARNING:__ Cloning the repository will pull any development changes that may be a work in progress.
-This could result you may experience bugs or breaks.
+As a result you may experience bugs or breaks.

+## Dependencies

+Before you can run HoneyPy you must ensure you have all required Python module dependencies installed.
+For a list of the dependencies see the [requirements.txt](https://raw.githubusercontent.com/foospidy/HoneyPy/master/requirements.txt) file.
+It is recommended to install dependencies using [pip](https://pypi.python.org/pypi/pip).

+## Running

+There are several options in how you can launch and run HoneyPy.

+### Console

+You can run HoneyPy in console mode.
+From any terminal run the command
+### Daemon

+### On Boot